A Beginner’s Guide to Rich Snippets

 Finally, a qualification of the term semi-permanent as used above; although Rich Snippets were adopted by the major search engines more than two years ago, they are still adapting how they are implemented, to ensure the best end result.
 This means that not all of your results will be displayed using Rich Snippets, and that what does and doesn’t display will itself change from time to time.
 This is most obvious currently with the way in which Google sometimes displays Authorship, something that was introduced during 2013, but has already undergone several changes.

-Likewise, Google has also started to penalise sites that have been found using Rich Snippets inappropriately, with the notification reading:
+Likewise, Google has also started to penalize sites that have been found using Rich Snippets inappropriately, with the notification reading:

 Markup on some pages on this site appears to use techniques such as marking up content that is invisible to users, marking up irrelevant or misleading content, and/or other manipulative behavior that violates Google’s Rich Snippet Quality guidelines.